ai-chen2050/obsidian-wechat-public-platform/README.md

 ## Install

 Directly search for `wechat public` in the plug-in market, find `Wechat public Plugin` and click `install` to install it.
 After the installation is complete, click `Enable` to enable the plug-in. [png]

+Second method is download the [release](https://github.com/ai-chen2050/obsidian-wechat-public-platform/releases) package, then make a new dir, name to wechat-public-plugin, last put them to .obsidian/plugin, and find 3rd plugin to enable.

 Or download the source code and compile it into main.js manifest.json and put it in the plug-in directory under .obsidian, and then Enable.